filipe-2/filipe-2/README.md

 These are the projects that I'm currently developing:

-- [NativeSass](https://github.com/nativesass/nativesass): A React Native library that provides Sass- and CSS-like features, like nesting and shared styles, without losing the default experience of using React Native stylesheets.
+- [NativeSass](https://github.com/nativesass/nativesass): - A React Native library that lets you create StyleSheets with Sass- and CSS-like functionality, without losing the default experience of creating them the React Native way.

 ## Contact
 Reach me through Gmail or LinkedIn: